 2. Forgetting to Check Your Credit Report

 Getting approved for a home loan is more challenging than most people realize.
 Most mortgage lenders have very strict standards when it comes to credit scores and debt to income ratios.
-If you go into apply for a mortgage loan without checking your credit report first, you run the risk of paying a much higher interest rate.
+If you go into applying for a mortgage loan without checking your credit report first, you run the risk of paying a much higher interest rate.

 This is why you need to thoroughly look over your credit report beforehand.
 By doing this, you can figure out how to increase your credit score before applying for a home loan.
-If there are inaccuracies on your credit report, getting them removed is crucial when trying to avoid paying high-interest rates.
+If there are inaccuracies in your credit report, getting them removed is crucial when trying to avoid paying high-interest rates.
 The time you invest in improving your credit score will pay off when you are able to get a competitive mortgage interest rate.